samar3322/career-spark/README.md

 ## 🧠 The Matching Algorithm

-The power of Career Compass lies in its matching logic.
+The power of **Career Spark** lies in its matching logic.
 It goes beyond simple keyword matching and uses a weighted system to create a holistic user profile.

 1.  **User Profiling:** The user's answers are mapped to the **RIASEC (Holland Codes) model**—Realistic, Investigative, Artistic, Social, Enterprising, Conventional.
 2.  **Multi-Dimensional Analysis:** The algorithm also considers preferences for work environment (structured vs. dynamic), motivational drivers (autonomy, social impact), and core values.